Welcome to Air Force ROTC Detachment 775!

 - Air Force ROTC has 3 mandatory events each week that all cadets are required to attend and successfully complete.
 They are:

-o Physical Training (PT) – You must attend at least two of the four 1-hour PT sessions offered each week.
+o Physical Training (PT) – You must attend the two (Tuesday and Thursday morning) 1-hour PT sessions offered each week.
 Air Force PT concentrates on both cardiovascular and strength training to ensure all members are physically fit and able to pass the bi-annual Physical Fitness Assessment.

 o Aerospace Studies (AS) Classes – These classes meet once each week or twice with the 100/200 (freshman/sophomore) level classes being 1 credit hour and the 300/400 (junior/senior) level classes being 4 credit hour courses.